braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/android/push_notifications/android/integration/standard_integration.md

 Braze's notification code also uses `BrazeFirebaseMessagingService` to handle open and click action tracking.
 This service must be registered in the `AndroidManifest.xml` to function correctly.
 Also, remember that Braze prefixes notifications from our system with a unique key to ensure we only render notifications sent from Braze's systems.
 You may register additional services separately to render notifications sent from other FCM services.
 See [`AndroidManifest.xml`][70] in the Firebase push sample app.

 {% alert important %}
 Before Braze SDK 3.1.1, `AppboyFcmReceiver` was used to handle FCM push.
-The `AppboyFcmReceiver` class should be removed from your manifest and replaced with the above integration.
+The `AppboyFcmReceiver` class should be removed from your manifest and replaced with the preceding integration.
 {% endalert %}

 ##### Using your own Firebase Messaging Service